 In cases where there is abuse in a relationship and it falls apart, a restraining order may be necessary.
-Family lawyers will advise you how to take out a restraining order against an abusive ex and what the advantages of it are.
+A good family lawyer such as Robinson Family Lawyers will advise you how to take out a restraining order against an abusive ex and what the advantages of it are.
 They can give you specific advice for your situation that will explain all the legal ramifications of any decisions you make.

 A restraining order can be taken out if there is –

 If you are purchasing land, it’s important to know what the title is, because this can effect what you can do with it.
 It’s important to consult with property lawyers to ensure any problems to land use can be determined and explained in a way you can understand.
 Simply knowing the title may not be much use; you have to also know what it means to you and your property specifically in order to avoid any problems.

 Here is a list of the different land titles in Western Australia and what they mean: –